Employer Insights

 • Must be employed in a school or educational system or establishment

-• Work must require the consistent exercise of discretion and judgment in its performance
+• Work must require the consistent exercise of discretion and judgment

 • Work must be predominantly intellectual and varied in character